benoit-du/amplitudeFields/readme.txt

 *** Please send any comment or suggestion to benoit.duchet@ndcn.ox.ac.uk
 *************************************************
-Note: Non-Windows users should mex the c-file provided prior to running the scripts.
+Note: Non-Windows users should compile ("mex") the c-file provided prior to running the example scripts.
 To this end,
 	- set 'modules' as the current folder in Matlab
 	- run the following command
 			mex fwdSimEulerMaruyama_WC.c